If you are a DMH Agency or Facility and have any questions please email DMH.MedicaidEligibility@dmh.mo.gov.

 - If my client has not been paying the Spend Down or Ticket to Work Health Assurance premium during the Federal COVID-19 Public Health Emergency, will the spend down or premium become due after the emergency ends?

 The spend down will not need to be paid at a later date.
 Coverage will begin with the first month the spend down is met and continue each month with no end date while the emergency is in place.
 Invoices are still generated but if the spend down or premium is not paid there will be no adverse action to the client's coverage.

 - How can we help our consumers apply when we are not seeing them in person?

 We strongly encourage all DMH agencies and providers to have the consumers they are assisting sign an authorized representative form designating the agency as the authorized representative for MO HealthNet eligibility.

-Once this form is completed and signed by both the client and the authorized representative, the application can be completed with the client over the phone and signed by the authorized representative.
-This will also allow the authorized representative to get copies of mail sent to the client so that you can stay informed about any needed information or changes to the client's case.
+Once this form is completed and signed by both the client and the authorized representative, the application can be completed with the client over the phone and submitted online, or printed and signed by the authorized representative.

 - What are the benefits to becoming an authorized representative?

 - The IM-6AR Appointing an Authorized Representative form should be used if the application has already been submitted and the "Appendix C" was not included with the application.